 About the author

 Ryan Valdez, Ph.D.
 Director, Conservation Science & Policy

-Ryan Valdez serves as the Senior Manager for Conservation Science & Policy for National Parks Conservation Association.
+Ryan Valdez serves as Director for Conservation Science & Policy for National Parks Conservation Association.
 As a member of the Conservation Programs team, he facilitates the application of multidisciplinary science focused on air/climate, energy, landscapes, water and wildlife toward conservation strategies helping to protect US national parks.